 What’s the alternative?
 We might resort to sterner measures.
 Those could include leaving the credit and debit cards at home, and instead only paying with cash.
 We might also carry a notebook and write down every purchase we make, so we’re more conscious of our spending.

 Like the diets that exclude entire food categories, we might forbid ourselves from certain expenditures, such as restaurant meals or online purchases.
-We tend to do better with blanket prohibitions than with rules aimed to getting us to spend, say, 50% less on shoes and clothes, because it’s easier to break such rules.
+We tend to do better with blanket prohibitions than with rules aimed at getting us to spend, say, 50% less on shoes and clothes, because it’s easier to break such rules.
 We could also tell others about our goal for monthly spending—and encourage them to ask us how we’re doing—so fear of their disapproval pushes us to spend less.

 Finally, we might constrain our spending by minimizing the sum we keep in our checking account.
 We tend to engage in mental accounting, happily spending from our checking account but considering our savings and investment accounts untouchable.
 To the extent we get money into these other accounts, we’re less likely to spend it—though there’s a risk we might compensate by racking up the credit cards instead.